 Following the completion of this offering, the LLC Interests held by the Continuing LLC Owners, representing the non-controlling interest, will be redeemable at the election of the members, for shares of Class A common stock or Class B common stock, as the case may be, on a one-for-one basis or, at our option, a cash payment in accordance with the terms of the TWM LLC Agreement.
 See "Certain Relationships and Related Party Transactions - Certain Transactions Entered Into in Connection With This Offering-TWM LLC Agreement" for additional information regarding redemption rights of holders of LLC Interests and exchange rights of holders of Class D common stock.

-(7) The following sets forth the estimated sources and uses of funds in connection with this offering, assuming the issuance of 36,250,000 shares of Class A common stock at a price of \$25.00 per share (the midpoint of the price range set forth on the cover page of this prospectus):
+(7) The following sets forth the estimated sources and uses of funds in connection with this offering, assuming the issuance of 40,000,000 shares of Class A common stock at a price of \$27.00 per share:

 Sources: